DAYTONA BEACH • ORLANDO • TAMPA • MIAMI

 Despite its world-class vacation attractions, Florida is a surprisingly affordable place to visit, especially if you skip the pricey plane ticket.
 There are places to see, places to stay, and things to do that match every budget.

-There’s no shortage of things to do in Florida.
+There is no shortage of things to do in Florida

 The written history of Florida begins in the 1500s when the state was home to many Native American groups, including the Apalachee, the Calusa, and the Tequesta.
 When Spanish explorer Ponce de León arrived on Florida’s shores in 1513, he named it “Land of Flowers,” or “Florida.”